brodieaustin/avalon-novel/index.markdown

 "But the balls and parties?"

 "We will see.
 I cannot predict how my news will be received.
-I can only hope that the King understand my concern and decision come from a place of loyalty and pride and not treason."
+I can only hope that the new King will understand my concern and decision come from a place of loyalty and pride and not treason."

 "Treason, papa?
 That is a scary word."